scientific-python/repo-review/README.md

 cached.

-The runner will topologically sort the checks, and checks that do not run will get a `None` result and the check classmethod will not run.
+The runner will topologically sort the checks, and checks that do not run will get a `None` result and the check method will not run.
 The front-end (Rich powered CLI or Pyodide webapp) will render the markdown-formatted check docstring only if the result is `False`.